 The U.S. Supreme Court denied the Wisconsin Legislature's petition to declare that federal court intervention in redistricting violates principles of federalism and comity.

-All of the proposed maps no longer under consideration in Wisconsin
+All of the other proposed maps in Wisconsin